 Before You Start sit all of the cold ingredients out on the counter to come to room temperature.
 This makes mixing the pie filling easier and creamier.
 It also makes the crust easier to work with.

 MAKE THE CRUST: Unroll one pie crust on the lightly floured surface.
-Use a 2 1/2 inch round cookie cutter to cut as many circles as possible.
-Re-roll the scraps each time you cut all of them out.
+Use a 2 ½ inch round cookie cutter to cut as many circles as possible.
+Re-roll the scraps with a rolling pin each time you cut all of them out.
 Repeat until all of the dough has been used.
 Place each round into the muffin cups, pushing down to the bottom, and have a little coming over the sides.

-BAKE: Place the mini pumpkin pies in the oven and bake for 18-20 minutes at 375 degrees or until the pies have set.
-Allow them to cool completely.
+BAKE: Place the mini pumpkin pies in the oven and bake for 18-20 minutes at 375 degrees or until the pies have set and crust is golden brown.
+Allow them to cool completely on a cooling rack or wire rack.

-GARNISH AND SERVE: Add a dollop of whipped cream and a sprinkle of cinnamon just before serving!
+GARNISH AND SERVE: Add a dollop of whipped cream and a sprinkle of cinnamon just before serving these delicious individual pies!

 - If you are using only one muffin pan at a time, sit the extra dough rounds aside and cover with plastic wrap so they do not dry out while waiting to make the next batch.